aieng-lab/cd-bench/README.md

 The experiments' logs can be extracted via `metrics/turns extraction.ipynb` and metrics computations are done for mutants and diagnostics with `metrics/mutants metrics.ipynb` and `metrics/diagnostic metrics.ipynb` respectively.

 The results of our run can be found in `metrics/data`.

+### Visualizations

+The visualizations can be reproduced by running `metrics/visualizations.ipynb`.

+### Manual Analysis

+The notebooks used for the manual annotations and analysis can be found in the `manual_analysis/` folder.